DefectDojo/Documentation/docs/features.rst

 SLA notification with JIRA
 ``````````````````````````
-You can choose to also send SLA notification as JIRA comments.
-You can enable it at the JIRA configuration level, or at the Product level.
+You can choose to also send SLA notification as JIRA comments, if your product is configured with JIRA.
+You can enable it at the JIRA configuration level or at the Product level.

 The Product level JIRA notification configuration takes precendence over the global JIRA notification configuration.